masonictemple4/gofig/README.md

 `$ gofig export layoutname.json` (you can also use .yaml)

+To load your config, make sure tmux is not open:

+`$ gofig load layoutname.yaml`

 ### TODOs
 - [ ] Still a little finicky with layout, need to test and fix that on both single and mutlipae windows..
 - [ ] Refactor the Load layout function in tmux.